Starbucks Org Chart Report in 2025

 At the top of the structure is the Chief Executive Officer (CEO), who sets the overall strategic direction for the company and oversees its performance.
 Reporting directly to the CEO are several key executives, including the Chief Operating Officer (COO), Chief Financial Officer (CFO), Chief Marketing Officer (CMO), and other senior leaders responsible for different functional areas.

-What does the Starbucks Corporate Structure look like in 2023?
+What does the Starbucks Org Chart for its Corporate Structure look like in 2025?

 Starbucks organizational structure